Terence Moore

 Moore was born in South Bend, Ind., but courtesy of his father who was transferred several times across the Midwest as an AT&T supervisor, Moore went to high school in Cincinnati and in Chicago before he finished his prep days in Milwaukee, where he starred in baseball and football and became news editor of the high school newspaper.

 Moore later majored in Economics at Miami University in Oxford, Ohio, where he graduated in 1978 with a bachelor's degree in business.
-He was on the staff at what is the oldest college newspaper in the United States for four years, the last year as sports editor.
+He was the first Black writer in the history of what is the oldest college newspaper in the United States west of the Alleghenies, and he was with the paper for four years, the last 1 1/2 years as sports editor.

-After leaving The Atlanta Journal-Constitution, Moore became a national sports columnist for AOL FanHouse for two years before he formed Moore Sports Inc., which allows him to work for various media entities.
-Moore also has been a visiting professor of journalism at Miami (Ohio) University since 2014.
-He teaches a course each fall semester called "Sports Reporting in a Digital Age," and he gives occasional lectures during the spring semester.
+In addition to teaching, writing and broadcasting, Moore is a prolific author.
+He wrote highly acclaimed books called "The Real Hank Aaron: An Intimate Look at the Life and Legacy of the Home Run King" and "Red Brick Magic: Sean McVay, John Harbaugh and Miami University's Cradle of Coaches."
+He has two more books set to be published during the late spring and early summer of 2026.
+One is the autobiography of Tubby Smith, the college basketball coaching legend.
+The other is filled with revelations and personal stories about the Big Red Machine, those Cincinnati Reds teams Moore hugged as a youth during the 1970s before covering them and later developing close relationships with several Machine cogs, including Pete Rose.

+Baseball Hall of Famer Marty Brenneman, who was the Reds' radio voice from 1974 to 2019, did the foreword for Moore's Big Red Machine book, and Brenneman said the book is filled with fresh and riveting stories.
+That includes the last chapter, which Brenneman said "is 70% dominated by stuff I've never heard before, and I thought I've heard everything about that team."